About Sacred Spaces

 - Self-motivated with the ability to work remotely and collaboratively.

-- Organization and attention to detail with the ability to manage multiple tasks and priorities.
+- Organized and attentive to detail with the ability to manage multiple tasks and priorities.

 - Nimble with a growth mindset and team approach.